rodneyshupe/Cookbook/Appendix/E_MeatCuringSalts.rst

    above contain FDA approved red coloring agent that gives them a slight pink color thus eliminating any possible confusion with common salt
--  Morton’s Tender Quick is a mixture of salt, sodium nitrite, sodium nitrate and sugar.
+-  Morton's Tender Quick is a mixture of salt, sodium nitrite, sodium nitrate and sugar.
 You normally use 1 level tablespoon of cure for 1 lb. of meat.
 -  Saltpeter is potassium nitrate and is also used as a curing agent but